Reducing Conflict With Divorce And Family Mediation

 In order for you to be successful in mediation, you need to be willing to be forthcoming and provide complete disclosure regarding assets and debts.
 Mediation requires the cooperation of both parties.
 Both you and your spouse must be open about your finances and other important issues.
 Your ability to mediate depends on your ability to agree to be honest and open.

 Success in mediation is also dependent on how well you and your spouse communicate.
 You must be able to speak openly and freely in front of each other.
 It is not just about speaking, it is also about listening to what the other has to say.
-The communication skills that you utilize in mediation will also help you work together as co-parents post-divorce.
+The communication skills that you utilize in mediation (or during collaborative divorce) will also help you work together as co-parents post-divorce.
 If you feel that you can communicate openly with your spouse, divorce mediation may be the right process for you.

-Our Attorney, Melissa Fecak, Esq., works with couples in helping them divorce on their terms.
-As an experienced, trained mediator, she provides couples with creative solutions and thoughtful insight to allow them to come to a resolution.
-Melissa is on the Court Roster for Rule 1:40 Post MESP Economic Mediation.
+Our attorneys work with couples and help them divorce on their terms.
+As an experienced, trained mediator, Melissa Fecak, Esq., provides couples with creative solutions and thoughtful insight to allow them to come to a resolution.
+Melissa is on the court roster for Rule 1:40 Post MESP Economic Mediation.
 Prior to determining what divorce process may work best for you, Melissa will do an assessment with you so that you can consider all of your options.

 If you have mediated your divorce or another family issue with another mediator, Melissa can assist you in taking your negotiated terms and put them into a marital settlement agreement.
 Your understanding of the agreed-upon terms should be reviewed with an attorney to make sure that the agreement is in your best interest.
 Melissa can help with that.
 She can also prepare all of the necessary documents and pleadings to put your divorce through in the courts.